Adopting the Ecosan Approach in Health and Environmental Management

 Sewage disposal is a huge problem that confronts densely populated areas.
 If sewage is not treated properly before being disposed, fecal pathogens and organisms could contaminate scarce water resources and cause an outbreak of illness and even death, especially among communities that still rely on communal wells for their domestic water needs.

 Putting up a waste water treatment facility is the typical solution to the problem, but the City Government of Bayawan went beyond the usual.
 With the help of the German Technical Cooperation agency, it established a more economical and ecologically sustainable sanitation system they dubbed “Ecosan.”
-Structured on the principles of recycling, Ecosan facilitates the complete recovery of nutrients from feces, urine and greywater for reuse in agriculture while at the same time reducing water pollution and conserving water resources.
+Structured on the principles of recycling, Ecosan facilitates the

 The system has two components which take into account population density and water supply.
 One is the establishment of Decentralized Constructed Wetland Treatment (CWT) facilities in peri-urban areas where population is dense.
 The other is the construction of Urine Diversion and Dehydration Toilets (UDDT) in the hinterland areas where population is scattered and water supply is limited.